xjoeshadows/spurstuff/tools/Feeds/ServiceMetrics/readme.md

 - serviceMetrics-findresidentialproxies.py: Will download the latest ServiceMetrics feed and grep for "residential_proxy" to help find interesting res proxy services.

 - servicemetrics.py: downloads and outputs a list of current ServiceMetrics tracked by Spur to the terminal

-- servicemetrics-listandcount.py: will download the latest service metrics feed from Spur to YYMMDDServiceMetricsAll.json, perform a line count and report the count to the user as well as export a list of the service tags to YYYYMMDDServiceMetricsList.txt for future comparison if desired.

 - servicemetricsdiff.py: relies on ServiceMetricsLists created by servicemetrics-listandcount.py or servicemetrics.py >> outputlist.txt.
 The script will diff them (presumably each list is a different date) and creates an output to the terminal highlighting the added and removed tags between them.
 Order of the input files matters, e.g. **servicemetricsdiff.py file1.txt file2.txt** where file1.txt is the older ServiceMetricsList file.